DoDucNhan/regex_pattern_web/README.md

 4. **Hugging Face API Token Setup:**

-   - Obtain an API token from Hugging Face following their documentation.
+   - Obtain an API token from Hugging Face following their documentation. **(Remember to accept meta terms to be granted access to their models)**
    - Replace the token in `settings.py`:

     ```python